browserstack/wdio-browserstack-service/README.md

 }
 ```

-You can simple do it by:
+or you can simply do it by:

 ```sh
 npm install @browserstack/wdio-browserstack-service --save-dev